-Step 1: For this assignment, you will choose a social or political cartoon from a magazine (for example, The New Yorker), newspaper, or online source.Step 2: You will make on overhead transparency (at Print Shop) to share with the class.
+Step 1: For this assignment, you will choose a social or political cartoon from a magazine (for example, The New Yorker), newspaper, or online source.
+Consult "Reacting to Visual Texts" 8-10, and view cartoons on pages 10, 128-9, 244, 324-5, 599 of The Blair Reader.

-Step 2.
-For with make on overhead transparency (at Finit Shop) to share with the class.
-Step 3: You will write an essay-2-3 pages, 500 words, due 10/2--that analyzes the cartoon's visual and artistic quality.
+Step 2: You will make on overhead transparency (at Print Shop) to share with the class and to attach to your essay.

+Step 3: You will write an essay that analyzes the cartoon's visual and artistic quality.
 Consider answering the following questions: What specifically attracted you to this cartoon?
+What does it suggest to you?
+What is your initial response?
 What is its meaning?
 What does the author want the audience to think?
 Is it effective?
 Why?